 You may have heard that the number of days you spend in the United States each year has some effect on whether or not you are a tax resident.
 But this is true only for people who have non-immigrant visas, discussed below.
 This is not true for green card holders.
 Even if you remain outside the US for an entire year, you’ll still need to report your entire worldwide income.

-Any US citizen or any person holding a green card has the obligation to file US tax returns and to pay all US taxes.
+Any US citizen or any person holding a green card must file US tax returns and pay all US taxes.
 In the case of a green card holder, this remains so even if the green card has “expired” and the individual has not returned to the USA for many years.
-In certain cases, the failure to do the right things required under the tax laws can result in imposition of very harsh tax consequences under the so-called “expatriation” rules.
+In certain cases, the failure to do the right things required under the tax laws can result in the imposition of very harsh tax consequences under the so-called “expatriation” rules.
 Proper tax advice should always be sought.

 Even if the individual is not complying with the terms of maintaining the green card for purposes of the US immigration laws, continuing to hold the card still counts for US tax law purposes.

-Under the US income tax rules pertaining to green card holders, a foreign individual is considered a “resident alien” (thus subject to worldwide income tax) for any calendar year if the individual is a lawful permanent resident at any time during that calendar year.
-A lawful permanent resident is defined as an individual who has been lawfully granted the privilege of residing permanently in the United States as an immigrant in accordance with the immigration laws.
+Under the US income tax rules about green card holders, a foreign individual is considered a “resident alien” (thus subject to worldwide income tax) for any calendar year if the individual is a lawful permanent resident at any time during that calendar year.
+A lawful permanent resident is defined as an individual who has been lawfully granted the privilege of residing permanently in the United States as an immigrant following the immigration laws.